alexanderluettig/movie-database/README.md

 # TODO

+## Started

+- Adding Test data seeding endpoint if environment is testing for frontend tests

-## Frontend
+## Planned

-- Add authentication
+- Add Role management endpoint to backend
+- Added Auth to frontend
+  - Figure out how to use jwt token in Frontend
-  - [ ] Add login
+  - login page
-  - [ ] Add register
+  - register page

-## Backend

-- Add way to add movies
+- Add Role management to frontend (if admin)
-- Add image blob service

-## Tests
+  - add roles to user
+  - remove roles from user

-- Add tests for User Management
+- Add User management to frontend

-## Web Crawler

-- Crawl imdb for movies
+  - change name
+  - change password
+  - change email

+# Things i need to research

+- Github Pipeline which runs tests on commit